(Some of) What I Learnt at INSEAD

 Even if I am still not an expert in many of the topics mentioned above, I now know better than ever who to reach out if I have any question.
 Moreover, I now have contacts literally around the world, in as many sectors and functions as one can imagine.
 And that’s not only incredibly powerful, but also something that INSEAD is especially strong at.

 Because everyone knows about different topics and wants to discuss them out, I’ve had daily contact with questions I have never thought about before.

 I just feel that, every day, my knowledge and curiosity grows.
 And, the more I know, the more I want to know.
-The more I read, the more I feel that I gotta keep reading.
+The more I read, the more I feel that I have to keep reading.
 The more questions I am asked, the more questions I need to ask myself.
 The more I write, the deeper I want to go.
 It’s like a (good) vicious cycle.

 What else have I learnt?
 I learnt about different cultures and working styles.
 More than any other experience, INSEAD promotes diversity, both in terms of gender, nationality and background.
 It taught me how to adapt to different contexts, and how to strive in different environments.
 It also taught me more about my working style and how I should take advantage of it while dealing with different people and styles.
 Also, all the travelling and relationships with different nationalities taught me ever so much about different behaviours and values across cultures.
 I know better than ever the similarities and discrepancies among cultures, and that’s even slightly reflected in my group of closest friends.
 European countries with Latin origins, Southern American countries and Middle Eastern ones are more similar than one would ever imagine.